GEG-ETHZ/pyflowdiagnostics/docs/manual/usage.rst

 .. code-block:: console

-   pyflowDS -f /path/to/simulation.DATA -t 1 5 10
+   pyflowdiagnostics -f /path/to/simulation.DATA -t 1 5 10

 Or, in your Python script:

 .. code-block:: python

-   import pyflowDS
+   import pyflowdiagnostics as pfd

    tsteps = [1, 5, 10]

-   fd = pyflowDS.FlowDiagnostics("/path/to/simulation.DATA")
+   fd = pfd.FlowDiagnostics("/path/to/simulation.DATA")
    for tstep in tsteps:
        fd.execute(tstep)